Looking for the best indoor activities in Miami?

 If you’re looking for a dose of culture on your as you sprint through the sprinkle, you can check out some of the art museums.
 From world renowned collections to smaller, more intimate galleries, there’s something for everyone.

 And with so many museums to choose from, you’re sure to find one that sparks your interest.
-Some of the most popular art museums in Miami include the Pérez Art Museum Miami, the Frost Museum of Science, the Vizcaya Museum and Gardens, the Bass Museum of Art, and many more.
+Some of the most popular art museums in Miami include the Pérez Art Museum Miami, the Frost Museum of Science, the Vizcaya Museum and Gardens, the Bass Museum of Art (one of the best hidden gems in Miami), and many more.
 Each one offers a unique experience.

 The Artechouse is one of the amazing and interesting art museums Miami has to offer.
 This unique museum is dedicated to contemporary and digital art, and it’s definitely worth a visit.